dmis-lab/moable/README.md

 Bioinformatics, Volume 37, Issue Supplement_1, July 2021, Pages i376–i382

-will be presented at ISMB/ECCB 2021
+To be presented at ISMB/ECCB 2021

 ## Abstract